almereyda/awesome-starred/README.md

 - [pesticide](https://github.com/mrmrs/pesticide) - Kill your css layout bugs
 - [colors](https://github.com/mrmrs/colors) - Smarter defaults for colors on the web.
 - [gowiki](https://github.com/Paspartout/gowiki) - simple markdown based go wiki webapp
-- [otterwiki](https://github.com/redimp/otterwiki) - An Otter Wiki is a software for collaborative content management, called a wiki.
-The content is stored in a git repository, which keeps track of all changes.
-Markdown is used as markup language.
 - [Fork-Awesome](https://github.com/ForkAwesome/Fork-Awesome) - A fork of the iconic font and CSS toolkit
 - [mashlib](https://github.com/linkeddata/mashlib) - solid-compatible data mashup library and Data Browser
 - [hugo-theme-bleak](https://github.com/Zenithar/hugo-theme-bleak) - Bleak Ghost theme ported to Hugo